-Aims: The aim of this study was to investigate of obesity and insulin resistance and associated factors in patients with rheumatoid arthritis (RA).
+Objective: To investigate obesity and insulin resistance and associated factors in patients with rheumatoid arthritis (RA).

 Methods: We included a cohort of patients with RA.
-In the clinical research, duration of disease, existence of clinical remission (Disease activity index (DAS) 28 below 2.6), amount of the relevant disease-modifying antirheumatic drugs were derived from clinical datum.
+In the clinical research, duration of disease, existence of clinical remission (disease activity index [DAS] 28 below 2.6) and amount of the relevant disease-modifying anti-rheumatic drugs were derived from clinical datum.
 Cumulative corticosteroid dose was calculated by duration of corticosteroid usage and ratio of physiologic dose.
-Insulin resistance was calculated with homeostasis model of assessment of insulin resistance.
+Insulin resistance was calculated with the homeostasis model of assessment of insulin resistance.

-Conclusions: Obesity and longstanding corticosteroid use were determinants of insulin resistance in patients with RA.
+Conclusion: Obesity and long-standing corticosteroid usage were determinants of insulin resistance in patients with RA.
 Medications such as methotrexate, TNF blockers may help to reduce insulin resistance.